Black Sea drills showcase strong NATO-Ukraine defense ties | Law-Order

 Last month, Russia said one of its warships in the Black Sea fired warning shots and a warplane dropped bombs in the path of the HMS Defender, a British Royal Navy destroyer, to chase it away from an area near Crimea that Moscow claims as its territorial waters.

-Russia denounced the Defender's manoeuvre as a provocation and warned that next time it might fire to hit intruding warships.
+Russia denounced the Defender's maneuver as a provocation and warned that next time it might fire to hit intruding warships.

 The incident added to the tensions between Russia and the NATO allies.
 Relations between Russia and the West have sunk to post-Cold War lows over Moscow's annexation of Crimea, its support for a separatist insurgency in eastern Ukraine, accusations of Russian hacking attacks, election interference and other irritants.